drasgo/MASimPyGame/README.md

-# BoidsPyGame
+# MASimPyGame
 Implementation of multi-agent simulations in PyGame.

-Current example based on the flocking phenomena
+Current examples cotain flocking, aggergation and disease spread.

 ## Contents
 1. `main.py` The main file to execute, can specify here the general simulation settings: